This article covers:

 - Deleting filters and filter items.

 Filters are used to limit the information displayed to users of PPO.
-Examples of filters include only showing open tasks, only showing projects in the financial programme, only showing tasks planned to start in the next five days, and so on.
+Examples of filters include only showing open tasks, only showing projects in the Transform & Grown portfolio, only showing tasks planned to start in the next five days, and so on.
 This article deals with the basic methods for setting up a filter and these steps can be applied to all types of filters (for more information on the types of filters, see the following knowledge base article) and in all business rules (for more information on business rules, see the following knowledge base article).

-To add a filter when you are on your home page, the report / dashboard parameters page or the filter functionality within the administration module, click on the plus icon to the right of the filter dropdown control.
+To add a filter when you are on your home page and the report / dashboard parameters page click on the plus icon to the right of the filter dropdown control.

 To create a new filter when you are on a list page, click on the funnel icon within the filter control and select the Add option from the dropdown.

-Editing an existing filter when you are on a list page is done by selecting the filter in the filter control and clicking on its caption.
+Editing an existing personal filter when you are on a list page is done by selecting the filter in the filter control and clicking on its caption highlighted in blue.

 The Filter Add or Filter Edit page will open in a separate window.